Press Kit — Media Resources for Arkansas Pension Investigation

 Moody’s second downgrade: A2 → Baa1

-Moody’s further downgrades Israel, with negative outlook.
+Moody’s further downgrades the issuing country, with negative outlook.

 -